trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

-``kafka.buffer-size``           Kafka read buffer size ``kafka.table-description-dir`` Directory containing topic description files ``kafka.hide-internal-columns`` Controls whether internal columns are part of the table schema or not
+``kafka.buffer-size``           Kafka read buffer size ``kafka.table-description-dir`` Directory containing topic description files ``kafka.hide-internal-columns`` Controls whether internal columns are part of the table schema or not ``kafka.messages-per-split``    Number of messages that will be processed by single Presto split
 =============================== ==============================================================

 ``kafka.table-names``